FAQs About IBC Meetings and Minutes

 - Host(s) and vector(s) to be used

-- Whether and attempt will be made to obtain expression of a foreign gene, and if so, the protein that will be produced
+- Whether an attempt will be made to obtain expression of a transgene, and if so, the function of the protein that will be produced

 - Principal Investigator (PI) name